 State-by-State Guide to Rental Application Fees in the U.S.

-Rental application fees are handled very differently across the U.S. Before you pay any application fee for a rental, it’s smart to check your state-specific lease agreement rules!
+Rental fees vary by state.
+Before paying any application fee for rental, check your state-specific lease agreement rules

 Alabama